Xinzhe99/StackMFF-V2/README.md

 ## 📖 Overview

-Most multi-focus image fusion (MFF) networks are designed for two-image fusion, requiring multiple iterative operations for stack fusion that lead to error accumulation and image quality degradation.
-To address this challenge, we rethink the multi-focus image stack fusion problem by treating image stacks as a unified entity and propose a lightweight one-shot deep learning framework based on focal plane depth regression.
-The framework consists of three stages: intra-layer focus estimation, inter-layer focus estimation, and focus map regression.
-By reformulating multi-focus image stack fusion as a focal plane depth regression task, our framework enables end-to-end training using depth maps as proxy supervision.
-Extensive experiments on five public datasets demonstrate that our framework achieves state-of-the-art performance while reducing model size by 99.2% (from 6.08M to 0.05M parameters) compared to our previous one-shot fusion framework StackMFF, with the lowest FLOPs growth rate as the number of input images increases.
-Furthermore, our framework can process image stacks of arbitrary size in a single operation while preserving pixel fidelity through direct sampling.
+Current state-of-the-art (SOTA) multi-focus image fusion (MFF) methods, primarily designed for fusing image pairs, often exhibit quality degradation and computational inefficiency when applied to image stack fusion due to their iterative processing nature.
+To overcome these limitations, this paper introduces a novel, ultra-lightweight learning-based fusion framework that reframes the stack fusion task as a focal plane depth regression problem.
+This framework comprises three key stages: intra-layer focus estimation, inter-layer focus estimation, and focus map regression.
+By employing a differentiable soft-regression strategy and utilizing depth maps as proxy supervision signals, our method facilitates end-to-end training while eliminating the requirement for manual focus map annotations.
+Comprehensive experiments conducted on five public datasets demonstrate that the proposed framework achieves SOTA performance with minimal computational overhead.
+Compared to the latest one-shot fusion framework, StackMFF, our approach reduces the model size by 99.2\% and achieves an approximately 100\% faster inference speed.
+These results underscore the significant potential of our method for real-world imaging applications.

 <div align="center">
 <img src="assets/zeromotion_demo.gif" width="800px"/>